Oluwatosin12-bit/site-unit2-project1-music-playlist-explorer-starter/music-playlist-creator/README.md

 #### STRETCH FEATURES

-- [ ] **Add New Playlists**
+- [X ] **Add New Playlists**
-  - [ ] Allow users to create new playlists.
+  - [X ] Allow users to create new playlists.
-  - [ ] Users can input playlist name, creator, and add multiple songs with details like title, artist, and duration.
+  - [ X] Users can input playlist name, creator, and add multiple songs with details like title, artist, and duration.

 - [ ] **Edit Existing Playlists**
   - [ ] Enable users to modify the details of existing playlists.